doherty100/kidzhackphilly/07-events-and-lerp/README.md

     1. Drag a new "increment variable" code block from the Math tray and connect it to the bottom of the previous code block.
         ![00-040-020.math.incrementvariable.jpg](../images/00-040-020.math.incrementvariable.jpg)
         **figure 00-040-020** Increment variable code block from the Math tray
     1. Change "item" to "lerppct".
-This code block will now add 1 to the current value of the "lerppct" variable and store the result back into the "lerppct" variable.
+This code block will now add 1 to the current value of the "lerppct" variable each time the loop executes and store the result back into the "lerppct" variable.
     ![7-013](./images/7-013.jpg)
     **figure 7-013** Increment the value of the "lerppct" variable by one
 1. Now comes the really cool part.
 Let's add a new "Mouse" part to our code, then use [Event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) to control where the alien throws the baseball on the canvas.